 I’d like to join the chorus of SPIC 2.0 supporters <…> The first advantage is the predictability.
 The second is fairness and equal access. <…> We saw that in SPIC 2.0 the Ministry of Finance uses a principle, that’s not always easy to read but ultimately fair: the state should co-finance profits of the future projects — Dmitry Konov, Head of the Administration of the Gusevsky City District Municipal Structure.

 We have already set up a relevant project office, which accumulated a portfolio of projects for 8 trillion roubles within a couple of months.
 Our KPI set by the Presidential Decree is to directly invest about 1.2 trillion roubles into the economy, particularly in sector projects via this tool — Andrei Ivanov, Deputy Finance Minister of the Russian Federation.

 Cooperation and access to international markets – this is what we need — Andrey Slepnev, Chief Executive Officer, Russian Export Centre .

 We know that the state provides a good deal of support to the industry.
 But in reality, unfortunately, very few in the field know about these measures.
-Here are some numbers for you: about 80% of entrepreneurs know about the state support, but only 4% use it — Andrey Turchak, Deputy Speaker of the Federation Council of the Federal Assembly of the Russian Federation.
+Here are some numbers for you: about 80% of entrepreneurs know about the state support, but only 4% use it — Andrey Turchak, Deputy Chairman of the Federation Council of the Federal Assembly of the Russian Federation.

 A complicated procedure for obtaining support and cumbersome reporting.
 Excessive and unclear criteria for qualifying for support — Alexander Shokhin, President, Russian Union of Industrialists and Entrepreneurs (RSPP).